puffscoin/web3.js/docs/web3-puffs.rst

 .. code-block:: javascript

-    web3.eth.getNodeInfo().then(console.log);
+    web3.puffs.getNodeInfo().then(console.log);
     > "Mist/v0.9.3/darwin/go1.4.1"

 ------------------------------------------------------------------------------

-.. _eth-getProof:
+.. _puffs-getProof:

 getProof
 ========

 .. code-block:: javascript

-    web3.eth.getProof(address, storageKey, blockNumber, [callback])
+    web3.puffs.getProof(address, storageKey, blockNumber, [callback])

-Returns the account and storage-values of the specified account including the Merkle-proof as described in `EIP-1186 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1186.md>`_.
+Returns the account and storage-values of the specified account including the Merkle-proof.

 ----------
 Parameters
 ----------

 1. ``String`` 20 Bytes:  The Address of the account or contract.
 2. ``Array`` 32 Bytes: Array of storage-keys which should be proofed and included.
-See :ref:`web3.eth.getStorageAt <eth-getStorageAt>`.
+See :ref:`web3.puffs.getStorageAt <puffs-getStorageAt>`.
 3. ``Number | String | "latest" | "earliest"``: Integer block number, or the string "latest" or "earliest".
 4. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.